-We are going on vacation with Cuban Black Beans and Rice!
+We are going on vacation with Cuban Black Beans and Rice with Roasted Peppers and Plantains!
 A mix of Cuban-style black beans, rice, roasted vegetables, and crispy baked plantains, this nourishing, richly flavored rice and beans turned nourishing, all-in-one meal is my way of bringing you a dreamy, sun-soaked beach vacation, wherever you may be.

 I originally booked our tickets at 11:45 p.m. from the comfort of my bed.
 It had started snowing for the umpteenth time, I logged on, and in a moment I can only describe as GET ME OUT OF HERE, we wound up with two discount plane tickets to Miami.